Jerusalem, the Tiny City the World Knows

 According to Josephus, it was the Jews who first used fire in the northwest approach to the Temple to try to stop Roman advances.
-Only then did Roman soldiers set fire to an apartment adjacent to the Temple, which led to the burning of all the silver and gold melting. (re.
+Only then did Roman soldiers set fire to an apartment adjacent to the Temple, which led to the burning of all the silver and gold melting. (ref.
 Mireille Hadas-Lebel.
 Jerusalem Against Rome. p.
 86)

-The temple was destroyed much to the dismay of Titus who wanted the gold and silver in tack.
-Josephus says that some 1.1 million people were killed during the siege, of which a majority were Jewish, and that 97,000 were captured and enslaved, including Simon Bar Giora and John of Giscala.
+The Temple was destroyed much to the dismay of Titus, who wanted the gold and silver in tack.
+Josephus says that some 1.1 million people killed during the siege, of which a majority were Jewish and that 97,000 were captured and enslaved, including Simon Bar Giora and John of Gisela.
 (Josephus, The Wars of the Jews VI.9.3)

-Emporor is Not for Everyone
+Emperor is Not for Everyone